-Bristol Free School celebrated another fantastic set of A Level and BTEC Results in 2022.
-44% of grades awarded were either an A or an A whilst 90% of grades awarded were a C or higher.
-A total of 38 A grades at A Level and 5 Distinction grades at BTEC were awarded to BFS students.
-It was also another bumper year for the Extended Project Qualification (EPQ) with 87% of students achieving between an A and a B. Students significantly outperformed the national average at every level of ability.
-We were delighted to be recognised as Good in our recent Ofsted inspection in May 2022.
+Bristol Free School celebrated another fantastic set of A Level and BTEC Results in 2023.

+28% of grades awarded were either an A or an A (compared to a national average of 25%) whilst 73% of grades awarded were a C or higher.
+It was also another bumper year for the Extended Project Qualification (EPQ) with all students achieving between an A-B. We were also delighted to be recognised as Good in our recent Ofsted inspection in May 2022.
 Inspectors commented on our success in university applications, the independent study skills of our students and the knowledgeable support given by teachers and that students make 'good progress' across our wide range of subjects.